Steve Evans (footballer, born 1979)

-Steven James Evans (born 26 February 1979) is a Welsh football manager and former professional footballer who is currently manager of Cymru North side Colwyn Bay.
+Steven James Evans (born 26 February 1979) is a Welsh football coach and former professional footballer who is assistant manager of Flint Town United.

-He is a former Welsh international footballer, having played for his country at semi-pro and full levels.
+He is a Welsh former international footballer, having played for his country at semi-pro and full levels.
 In 2008, he became the first Non-League footballer to be capped by Wales since 1930 – a 76-year gap.

 Club career

 Much of Evans' playing career saw him playing for The New Saints, over two spells either side of a three-year tenure at hometown club Wrexham.
 Evans also represented Oswestry Town and Connah's Quay Nomads on loan, in 2001–02 and 2014–15 respectively.

 Early career

 He began his career with as a trainee at Crewe Alexandra and West Bromwich Albion but was not offered a professional contract by either club.

 Total Network Solutions (TNS)

 He joined League of Wales side Total Network Solutions (TNS) in the summer of 1999, playing in the title-winning side of 2000.
 He struggled to keep a first team place in the 2001–02 season due to injury and joined Oswestry Town on loan.
 After six appearances for Oswestry Town, he returned to TNS and played in the title winning sides of 2005 and 2006 and the 2005 Welsh Cup with victory over Carmarthen Town.

 He won the Welsh Premier player of the season award for 2004–05.
 Evans played two games against the then-European champions Liverpool in the summer of 2005; TNS lost both legs 3–0 but he and the rest of the side were praised for their performances against a side containing the likes of England midfielder Steven Gerrard with Liverpool manager Rafael Benítez saying, "TNS were well organised and they did well.
 We saw them on videos before the tie and we knew that they would be prepared.".
 Evans was inducted as a Saints legend in May 2008.